foundling/Python-Book/templates/chapters/functions.md

 ### What is a function?

 There are special ways to create new things in a program.
-One way is to use the `=` operator in  the example `a = 5`, which says 'when i reference `a`, give me 5'.
-Another is to use the `def` keyword, which defines a function.
+One way is to use the `=` operator in  the example `a = 5`, which binds the value `5` to the name `a`.
+In other words, you're telling Python: 'when I write `a`, I expect to get 5'.
+Another way to create something new is to use the `def` keyword, which defines a function.

+    def my_function():
+        #code goes here

 But what exactly *is* a function?
-If we recall from mathematics, a function takes some input and conceptually transforms it, yielding some output.
+If you recall from mathematics, a function takes some input and transforms it, yielding some potentially new value.
 The whole thing is a bit mystical to think about.
-Here's the mathematical form:
+Here's a mathematical function:

     f(x) -> x^2

-The thing I want to draw attention to is the fact that `x` is sent into the function, but the expression to the right of the arrow describes what is sent out.
+The things I want to draw attention to are practical: some `x` is sent into the function.
+The squared value of `x` is calculated and then sent out.

-The closest analog in Python to the equation above would be this:
+`x` is the **input**.

+`x^2`, when evaluated with some numerical value of `x`, is the **output**.

+Here's an analog in Python:

     def f(x):
         return x*x

-`x` is the **input**.

-`x^2` is the **output**.

 However, you aren't required to have either inputs or return values.
 You could write something like:

-    def f():
+    def get_name():
-        # open a file and read its contents into a string called content
-        content = open('file.txt').read()
-        # print that string
+        name = raw_input("Enter your name: ")
-        print content
+        print name

-Here, there are no arguments and there is no return value.

-One thing to take away is that the input value `x` is being turned into `x^2`.
-This is a `return` value.
-You need to use the reserved word `return` in Python or the function will return a value you don't want.

-But not every function needs to return anything.
-If the

-So the equation says 'f is a function that when given a value yields that value squared'.

-### Functions in Action

-When you start up a Python interpreter or run a Python script, you are invoking the Python runtime environment (see the Runtime Environment chapter), which among other things gives you access to a bunch of highly useful pre-written in functions, referred to as `built-in`s.
-You can use a `built-in` just by writing out its name and appending `()` to the end.
-Here's an example:
+Some functions are useful for transforming input into output and returning it, like the function that takes in `x` and returns `x` squared.
+Others, like `get_name` are useful for interacting with parts of the system that are defined outside of the function.
+It is also possible for a function to do both things at once.
+But one drawback of functions that use data defined in remote locations is that they are less portable, harder to read and harder to be confident about.
+But this fact is inescapable to some degree.

+The `raw_input` function, as I just alluded to, is not defined inside of `get_name`, but somewhere else.
+Where is that?
+They are defined in the **runtime** environment.
+When does that happen?
+Before your program is executed (or if you're using the interpreter, before you're given a prompt to start typing Python code), a bunch of names and values are loaded into the program that you can use from anywhere in the program.
+Some of those names refer to `built-in` functions.

+Let's try out a common `built-in`:

-    print len()
+    len()

+Ah ha!
 This didn't work.
 Did you get this error message?

     ---------------------------------------------------------------------------
     TypeError                                 Traceback (most recent call last)